Reporter testimony sought in 'Craigslist killer' case

+* Says Hong Kong-based unit will buy TOPBEST COAST LIMITED, for $73 million

-HARRISBURG, Pennsylvania Prosecutors pressing charges against the so-called Craigslist murder suspect, who told a small newspaper in Pennsylvania that she was a serial killer, head to court this week hoping to force the reporter to testify about the jailhouse interview.
+HARRISBURG, Pa., March 27 Prosecutors pressing charges against the so-called Craigslist murder suspect, who told a small newspaper in Pennsylvania that she was a serial killer, head to court this week hoping to force the reporter to testify about the jailhouse interview.

 Miranda Barbour, who is charged in the murder of a Pennsylvania man she allegedly lured via the website Craigslist, reportedly claimed in the interview last month that she was part of a satanic cult and had committed at least 22 other killings.